 If it’s yours, it’s yours.
 It doesn’t matter whether you spent hours in the hot sun harvesting watermelons to earn it, or if you found it on a street corner.
 It’s all green to the salesman at the yacht store, or wherever else you decide to squander it.
 (And don’t kid yourself: the yacht salesman doesn’t think of the money he receives from you as “extra.”)
 If you’re going to spend some of your money intelligently – say by buying undervalued stocks, or refinancing your house should interest rates have fallen enough – why wouldn’t you spend all of your money intelligently?

 Look; unlike some people, we don’t make it a habit of bashing commercial banks just for existing.
 A lot of this country’s collective personal financial pain of the last few years could have been avoided if people had spent a few minutes reading the agreements they’d made with banks before signing those agreements.
-You should’t begrudge Wells Fargo one dime of what they take in credit card interest payments.
+You shouldn’t begrudge Wells Fargo one dime of what they take in credit card interest payments.
 Nor was it wrong for them to foreclose on the house of anyone who refused to honor their mortgage.

 But this seemingly innocent ATM screen “tip” belies something more sinister.
 The implicit message is that instead of investing your bonus or tax refund yourself…well, Wells Fargo has an idea as to who might do it better.